cmrobotics/example-robot-framework-ros2/README.md

 ### The required content without installing the package
 * `src/<package_name>` - a directory with the same name as your package inside _src_.
 This directory will include all the custom python libraries and ROS2 nodes.
 * `tests` - includes all the Robot Framework test scripts _(*.robot files)_.
-* `translations` - folder includes scripts which "translates" the custom python library to a Robot Framework readable library.
+* `translations` - folder include scripts which "translates" the custom python library to a Robot Framework readable library.
 * `scripts` - includes the main file that can execute the Robot Framework tests with python, and other related files.